Top 10 benefits of gaming routers

 You even can edit your router’s priorities for both upstream and downstream traffic depending on the application.

-For example, your internet can be optimized for gaming with upstream QoS, whereas downstream QoS can be optimized for video streaming.
+For example, your router can be optimized for gaming with upstream QoS, whereas downstream QoS can be optimized for video streaming.

 2. Never have to fight over bandwidth.